aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 Every asset in this recipe is published to the public AWS HPC Recipes bucket, and you can reach it by S3 URI or HTTPS URL.
 Replace `<script>` with a versioned filename.
-The bucket lives in `us-east-1`; use these hosts as-is no matter which Region your cluster is in.
+The bucket lives in `us-east-1`; use these locations as-is no matter which Region your cluster is in.

 ```
-# S3 URI
+# S3 URI (preferred)
 s3://aws-hpc-recipes/main/recipes/pcs-scripts/node_lifecycle_demo/assets/<script>

 # HTTPS URL
 https://aws-hpc-recipes.s3.us-east-1.amazonaws.com/main/recipes/pcs-scripts/node_lifecycle_demo/assets/<script>
 ```

+The S3 URI is the better default: the download stays on the AWS network and the node needs only `s3:GetObject` on the object, not outbound internet access.

 ### Verify integrity with a checksum